Virginia Court Records

 - No-fault

-An uncontested divorce is one in which the parties of the divorce agreed to the terms of settlement without the need for a trial.
-However, the parties will have to sign the Divorce Agreement which will be issued by a court with commensurate jurisdiction.
-A typical uncontested divorce would take about two to three months to be finalized
+An uncontested divorce occurs when the parties agree to the settlement terms without needing a trial.
+However, the parties must sign the Divorce Agreement, which a court will issue with commensurate jurisdiction.
+A typical uncontested divorce would take about two to three months to finalize.

 Are Divorce Records Public in Virginia?